The role of the Hillingdon Safeguarding Children Partnership

 Children and young people can only be properly safeguarded if everyone involved with them works effectively together.
 It is therefore everyone’s responsibility to safeguard a child or young person and promote his/her welfare.
 One of the key components of safeguarding children is the capacity to share information between agencies and between professionals.
-Hillingdon Local Safeguarding Children’s Board has adopted the Government guidelines on sharing information, which should ensure that key information is properly shared to protect children and enable professionals to carry out their role having full access to relevant information
+The Hillingdon Safeguarding Children Partnership has adopted the Government guidelines on sharing information, which should ensure that key information is properly shared to protect children and enable professionals to carry out their role having full access to relevant information

 - Work cooperatively as a group to safeguard the child population of the local authority.